 In this post, I’ll share my tips on sowing sweet pea seeds indoors, how to transplant them into the garden, and much more.

-Have you ever thought about growing your own cutting garden but aren’t really sure what you might be getting yourself into?
+Have you ever thought about growing your own cutting garden but aren’t sure what you might be getting yourself into?
 Or are you new to growing a cut flower garden and need more information about challenges other gardeners have faced when growing one?

 When it comes to my cut flower garden, I have had some real bright spots as well as some tough challenges and losses, whether they come from pests or weather issues.